pku-lemonade/RAMwich/README.md

     - [x] implement visitor method for load and store
   - [x] implement all tile visitor methods (send and receive)
   - [ ] test the run time, make sure it is faster than original simulator.
-  - [ ] run timing simulation, check with puma that cycles match
+  - [x] run timing simulation, check with puma that cycles match
-  - [ ] run functional simulation, verify that accuracy match
+  - [x] run functional simulation, verify that accuracy match
-- [ ] test the RAMwich simulator with mlp, verify that cylces, energy, and area are aligned with puma
+- [x] test the RAMwich simulator with mlp, verify that cycles, energy, and area are aligned with puma

 ### ETA: 2 days

-- [ ] test the RAMwich simulator with mlp, verify that accuracy is aligned
+- [x] test the RAMwich simulator with mlp, verify that accuracy is aligned
+- [ ] Add multi-batch function

+### ETA

+- [ ] Add SRAM CIM support for inference (2 to 3 days)
+- [ ] Verify all parameters of blocks
+- [ ] Run test on LeNet-5, ResNet-20, parallel-CNN, DS-CNN

 ### misc

 - [x] save/load weight in npy
 - [ ] recalculate MVM latency
 - [ ] redesign receive logic
+- [ ] Do rusults visualize